 - Get active as a family and plan fun activities.

 1 AnswerHealthyWomen answeredPracticing these good health habits will help keep your immune system strong throughout the year:

-1 AnswerAlan Greene, MD, Administrator, answeredNew research shows that the immune system of an infant is actually as developed as an adult's - but there is an interesting twist to this discovery!
+1 AnswerAlan Greene, MD, Pediatrics, answeredNew research shows that the immune system of an infant is actually as developed as an adult's - but there is an interesting twist to this discovery!
 Watch as pediatrician Alan Greene, MD, discusses this exciting development in children's health.

 1 AnswerMichael Roizen, MD, Internal Medicine, answered